Two children and a teacher are playing on the floor together.

 Children demonstrate the emerging ability to process stimuli, focus and sustain attention, and maintain engagement in accordance with social and cultural contexts.

-- Observe the child during play and limit adult-directed interruptions while engaged
+- Strategies for interaction (21-36 months): Observe the child during play and limit adult-directed interruptions while engaged

 Developmental Domain 1: Social & Emotional Development

 Children demonstrate the desire and develop the ability to engage and interact with other children.

 - Strategies for interaction (21-36 months): Provide toys that can be played with by two or more children at a time

 - Action: The teacher provided the toys and supplies to encourage the children to play with them together.

 Developmental Domain 2: Physical Development & Health

 Children demonstrate the ability to coordinate their small muscles in order to move and control objects.